 Instant Transfers transfer fee

 1.75% fee (min $0.30, max $35.00) deducted from transfer amount

 Fee not applicable for transfers to savings goals.

 Gusto savings goals earn interest at a rate of 1.00% APY.2 Earnings are added to the account balance at the end of each calendar month.

 Monthly account statements are available to review and download from the Wallet tab of the Gusto employee dashboard or the Gusto Wallet mobile app.
 Monthly statements are available within 5 business days after the end of each month.

 If an employee earns $10 or more of interest in a given tax year, Gusto Wallet will generate a 1099 statement to reflect the amount of interest earned.
-If applicable, the 1099 form will be mailed to the employee’s home address on file.
+You can download it from your Wallet app.

 Gusto is committed to maximizing the APY offered on Gusto savings goals, but please note that the APY can fluctuate as the economy changes.

 Gusto's savings goals support inbound and outbound electronic fund transfers and ACH deposits, such as direct deposit payments and income tax refunds.
 Gusto savings accounts do not support wire transfers.